turingschool/curriculum-site/module3/projects/take_home/rubric.md

 #### Leaning Yes Hire
 The candidate...
 - can describe the tradeoffs inherent in different approaches, and can articulate why a specific data structure is appropriate.
-- chooses to use standard library functions and is able to describe their behavior when asked (ex: chooses ActiveRecord over plain Ruby).
+- chooses to use standard library functions and is able to describe their behavior when asked.
+  - examples:
+    - chooses ActiveRecord over plain Ruby
+    - correctly uses `useEffect` to handle the asynchronous behavior of network requests
 - is able to structure their solution in a way that separates classes appropriately and demonstrates a good understanding of OOP principles (even if they don’t use the specific terms).
+- makes intentional decisions about their React component structure and utilizes state and props to manage data efficiently.

 #### Leaning Don’t Hire